 The inspiration began many years ago with Brandlin Vineyard—home to my flagship Zinfandel, as well as a handful of Mourvèdre vines, or as they referred to it in the old days, “Mataro.”
 Over the years I produced two vintages from Brandlin, and they became some of my most sought after wines.
 Enter Red Hills Lake County, a site I always thought had much in common with Mount Veeder, at an even higher elevation.
-A tiny crop—too small to bottle on its own--in 2012 made us optimistic, and we were rewarded with both the 2013 and 2014 vintages.
+A tiny crop—too small to bottle on its own--in 2012 made us optimistic.

 For those not all that familiar with variety, Mourvèdre is widely planted in Spain—thought to have originated there in fact—as well as in southern France.
 Unless planted in the proper areas it can be prolific, hard, and not terribly appealing.
 When planted in the right location, it is magically transformed.

 Fore Family Vineyard is a spectacular property, situated at 3000 feet elevation.
 Soils are thin in the Red Hills and drain instantly.
 The elevation places vines well above the hot summer heat trapped in the valleys below, and aligns them in the path of cool westerly Pacific breezes.
 At the same time, there is paradoxically greater solar intensity that has some inexplicable effect on the grapes.
 Because of the high elevation, the differential between day and night time temperatures is dramatic, resulting in intensely flavored grapes.